CERN/keycloak-rest-adapter/README.md

 ## Install dependencies

 We manage the dependencies using [pip](https://pypi.org/project/pip/).
-It is very advisable to install the depedencies in an isolated environment using [virtualenv](https://virtualenv.pypa.io/en/stable/) or a similar tool.
+It is very advisable to install the dependencies in an isolated environment using [virtualenv](https://virtualenv.pypa.io/en/stable/) or a similar tool.

 `yum install python3-pip`